-It might be January, but it’s never too early to start planning.
-After nearly two years of WFH casual dressing, loungewear and making what’s up top count, we are all in need of a little change.
+After nearly two years of WFH casual dressing, loungewear and making what’s up top count, we’re all in need of a little change.

 For spring summer, designers everywhere have put a new spin on old favourites, splashed colour all over their catwalks, designed outfits everyone wants to wear and created collections that project a brighter year ahead.

-Vibrant colours, flashes of skin, sheer fabrics and cool sportswear dominated the catwalks of spring summer 2022 breathing new life into the world of fashion.
+Vibrant hues, flashes of skin, sheer fabrics and cool sportswear dominated the SS22 catwalks, breathing new life into the world of fashion.

 From biker girls to Hollywood starlets, gym class heroes to feminine skirt suits, there’s something to inspire everyone this season.

 Without further ado, let’s delve into the trends for spring summer 2022 (and where you can shop them now).

 Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.

 What are the key trends for spring summer 2022?

 It’s hip to be square in vision distorting checks for the new season.
 From checkerboard to pop colour creations, it’s time to go off grid and mix up your checks.